xiaoyunyang/xiaoyunyang.github.io/content/post/guide-oop-in-javascript.md

 person.getFullName() //> "Dan Abramov"
 ```

-Notice how
 ## Functional composition

 Functional Programming provides a way to create complex applications without using inheritance.
 How do we create objects with reused behavior if we don't use inheritance?
-Consider the following example: